 Public Holidays shall be those gazetted as a public holiday throughout the State of New South Wales.
-These holidays include: New Year's Day, Australia Day, Labour Day, Good Friday, Easter Saturday, Easter Monday, Anzac Day, Queen's Birthday.
-Christmas Day, Boxing Day.
+These holidays include: New Year's Day, Australia Day, Labour Day, Good Friday, Easter Saturday, Easter Monday, Anzac Day, Queen's Birthday, Christmas Day, Boxing Day and an additional day in substitution for the Union Picnic Day.